Kia Canada

-Kia Canada was formed in 1999 as a subsidiary of Kia Motors Corporation serving the Canadian market.
+Kia Canada is a company formed in 1999 as a subsidiary of Kia Motors Corporation serving the Canadian market.
 It is headquartered in Mississauga, Ontario, where it employs approximately 180 people.
 Kia Canada is best known for its mid-market lineup of sport utility vehicles and crossovers, which are midway in size between SUVs and ordinary sedans, and increasingly for its electric vehicles and plug-in hybrids.
 In 2021, Kia Canada introduced a new logo and slogan, "Movement that inspires".
 As of 2021, Kia Canada sold nearly 80,000 vehicles a year.

 Lineup

 In 2004, Kia Canada introduced a redesigned version of its light off-road Sportage as a crossover.
 Larger and more comfortable than its predecessor, the new Sportage gained a reputation for reliability and became one of Kia Canada's longest-running nameplates.

 In 2008, Kia Canada introduced the Kia Soul, a small crossover with boxy styling which was imitated by rivals including the Toyota C-HR and Nissan Kicks.
 Memorable advertisements featured a dancing hamster, solidifying allegiance among younger drivers.

 In 2016, the Telluride, a three-row luxury SUV, was introduced as a concept car.
 In 2019, Kia Canada launched the consumer version of the Telluride, with demand far exceeding availability.
 The Telluride's production model proved popular and won more awards than any other SUV in Kia Canada's lineup.

 In 2022, Kia Canada introduced the EV6, an all-electric crossover, to the Canadian market.
 Driving's David Booth questioned Kia Canada's claims that the EV6's 77.4-kilowatt-hour lithium ion battery outperformed that of Hyundai's Ioniq 5, even though Hyundai claims to use the same battery, built by SK International.
 Nevertheless, Booth praised the EV6's 441 km range vs. the Ioniq 5's 414 km, achieved through more efficient power consumption of 19.9 kWh per 100 km.

 Kia Canada's base model of the EV6 is strategically priced at just under $45k to qualify for Canada's federal Zero Emissions Vehicles rebate, with several provinces adding their own rebates.
 The 2023 high performance EV6 GT, starting at just under $75,000, is too expensive to qualify for federal or provincial rebates.

 In 2020, Kia Canada announced its "Plan S" strategy, committing to provide Canadian consumers with a choice of seven all-new plug-in hybrids and all-electric vehicles by 2025.